Strift/awesome-esports/README.md

 **Valorant**

 - [Valorant Zone Stats](https://github.com/LouisAsanaka/Valorant-Zone-Stats) - View your VALORANT performance in different areas of every map in the game.

-## Research & Case studies

-> Research and projects for educational purpose.

-- [lol-game-analysis](https://github.com/remixz/lol-game-analysis) - League of Legends match timeline replay based on match history.
-- [MoodGG](https://github.com/farzaa/MoodGGDesktopForOW) - Electron.js/TensorFlow.js based desktop app behind the popular music streaming service mood.gg.
-See related [blog post](https://medium.com/@farzatv/deepoverwatch-combining-tensorflow-js-overwatch-computer-vision-and-music-1a84d4598bc0).
-- [onetricks.net](https://github.com/cnguy/onetricks.net) - A web application displaying a list of high ELO one trick ponies in League of Legends, using kayn.
-- [ProjektZero-LoL-Model](https://github.com/MRittinghouse/ProjektZero-LoL-Model/) - An attempt at modeling upcoming match probabilities using historic data by player and by team for competitive League of Legends.

 ## Contributing